nirbhayph/spothole.core/README.md

 ### Deploying

-The authority's application has been hosted through GitHub pages.
-Refer the link: https://github.com/gitname/react-gh-pages to create a similar deployment.
+The authority's application has been hosted through Amazon Web Services.

 ### Future Work
-* Parent Authority Section (Admin User)
-* In-App Work Order Assignment
+* Pothole Dimension (Width / Height) Analysis
+* Machine Level Severity Analysis
+* OAuth JWT Server Authorization
-* Worker App
+* Worker App Backend
 * Push Notifications
-* Authority Hierarchy Management
+* Authority Hierarchy Management (Database, API)
-* Permision Level System
+* Permision Level System (Database, API)
+* Analytics API
 * Extended Analytics Section (Hierarchy Based)
-* Linking Social Platforms (Twitter)
-* News Feed
+* News Feed (Database, API)
-* Reward System
+* Reward System (Database, API)
+* User Blocking (Region Level)

 ### Note
 For developers out there, if you wish to contribute to the project, feel free to do so.
 Please review the future work section and create pull requests for ideas and thoughts.
 Once approved, we can follow up with more discussions.